DDoS/rules/README.md

-# rules
+# Ruler

-A scalable and cloud-ready business rules engine
+### A scalable and cloud-ready business rules processing engine